chadthecoder/NetworkPongGame/README.md

 # graphicsProject

-Graphics project using SDL2 and OPENGL using GLEW and GLM.
-Following multiple tutorials to learn how to code graphics in C++.
+C++ Pong game using SDL2, woriking on implementing ASIO now, and eventually maybe OPENGL using GLEW and GLM.
+Following multiple tutorials to learn how to code graphics and games in C++.

 Meant to be cross platform for Windows and Linux.

+Multiplayer in dev branch.

 # Resources:

-.gitignore started by https://github.com/deysanjeeb README.md started by https://github.com/anubhav1206
+.gitignore started by https://github.com/deysanjeeb

+README.md started by https://github.com/anubhav1206

 pong icon by Icons8 (icons8.com)

 Score images by Chad Mc Adams(chadthecoder on Github)

 Game Programming in C++ by Sanjay Madhav